GabeScott/standard-works-vault/General Conference/2006 April - Seek Ye the Kingdom of God.md

 There come to mind the words of Robert Frost’s poem “The Road Not Taken,” which concludes with these lines:

-Two roads diverged in a wood, and I—
+>Two roads diverged in a wood, and I—

-I took the one less traveled by,
+>I took the one less traveled by,

-And that has made all the difference.
+>And that has made all the difference.

-(The Poetry of Robert Frost, ed.
-Edward Connery Lathem [1969], 105)
+>

-I think of the words of the Lord: “Seek ye the kingdom of God; and all these things shall be added unto you” (Luke 12:31).
+I think of the words of the Lord: “Seek ye the kingdom of God; and all these things shall be added unto you” ([[Luke 12.31|Luke 12:31]]).

 It was 48 years ago at this April conference that I was first sustained as a General Authority.
 Since that time I have spoken in every general conference of the Church.
 I have given well over 200 such talks.
 I have dealt with a great variety of subjects.
 But running through all has been a dominant thread of testimony of this great latter-day work.